codingMustache/codingMustache/README.md

 ## Joke of the Day

-My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+What time did the man go to the dentist?
+Tooth hurt-y.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Alternative Drive
+ 1. Duodecimal
- 2. Automated Database
+ 2. Hexidecimal
- 3. Active Department
+ 3. Binary
- 4. Active Directory
+ 4. Octal

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Hexidecimal
 </details>